 Medical staff - Safe sex and sexual health

 If you choose to be sexually active, it is very important that you take steps to protect your health and that of your partner/s from sexually transmitted infections (STIs) and HIV.
 The team at the Health, Counselling and Wellbeing Centre are happy to provide you with free condoms and talk with you openly and frankly about your sexual health, without judgment.

 Bullying and harassment are not acceptable at AUT for any reason.
 If you feel harassed, don’t keep it to yourself - there are people here to support you.
 You can talk with harassment prevention staff in person or online, or you can see a Student Advisor, or the LGBTI Co-ordinator for support and information.
 Find out what each service offers.

 Counselling is a process of privately talking through anything that concerns you.
 A counsellor will listen to you sensitively, without judgement, and will try and see things from your point of view.
 AUT’s Health, Counselling and Wellbeing service has counsellors who identify as gay and lesbian and are well informed about LGBTI issues.
 They can relate to and understand the issues surrounding coming out to family and friends, and life as an LGBTI student.

 Express is a tabloid style magazine for the gay and lesbian community, published every fortnight.
 It is distributed free on magazine stands around campus.

 Visit the Express website

-A news and events website for the LGBT community
+A news and events website for the LGBTI community